Julio César Cortés: Uruguay national team (1962–1970)

 From 1962 to 1970, Cortés appeared in 30 international matches for Uruguay, scoring 3 goals.
 He made his international debut on 2 May 1962 in a 3–2 victory against Scotland in Glasgow shortly before the 1962 World Cup, at which he played in one match.
 He also appeared at the 1966 and 1970 finals, being one of six Uruguayan players to be part of three World Cup squads.

 At the 1966 World Cup, Cortés scored the eventual match-winning goal against France, one of the two goals Uruguay scored in that match and in the entire tournament.
-Uruguay was eliminated in quarterfinals by West Germany.
+Uruguay were eliminated in the quarter finals by West Germany in a 4-0 defeat, with Cortes later suspended for a year from international football after he kicked the referee, Jim Finney, at the end of the match.

 Four years later in Mexico, he played all of Uruguay's six matches, as the team reached semifinals, where they lost to Brazil.
 With the consolation match against West Germany, Cortés reached an overall total of 11 World Cup matches played, Uruguay's second-highest mark behind goalkeeper and Peñarol teammate Ladislao Mazurkiewicz's 13.
 The match against the Germans was also his last international match.

 Coaching career

-After having played in Costa Rica in the late 1970s, Cortés became a coach, and has spent since almost three decades managing several clubs in Costa Rica, Guatemala, and El Salvador.
+After having played in Costa Rica in the late 1970s, Cortés became a coach, and thereafter spent almost three decades managing several clubs in Costa Rica, Guatemala, and El Salvador.